 • enhancing the main park entrance

-We aim to replace lost heritage features by:
+We aim to replace heritage features by:

-• making the amphitheatre space accessible
+• making the performance amphitheatre space more accessible

 • improving park facilities

-• creating services for a new refreshment facility (view our concept ideas)
+• creating services for a new refreshment facility

 • building a new play area (for all ages including children and young people with disabilities)